benrybin/revealjs/zcw_content/python/md/fundamentals-part2.md

 ### Anonymous (Lambda) Functions

-Lambda expressions are used to create anonymous functions.
+[Lambda](https://docs.python.org/3/reference/expressions.html#lambda) expressions are used to create anonymous functions.

-The syntax is as follows:
-lambda parameters: expression
+-

+### Lambdas Continued

+Suppose you have a single statement function that doubles a given number.
 ```python
 def double(x):
     return x * 2